LearnOnDemandSystems/docs/tms/tms-administrators/notifications/user-role-notification.md

 1. On the **Basic Information** tab, check the **Enabled** box.
 1. **Save**.

-Next create add the role to a user account.
+Create add the role to a user account.
 1. **Edit** your own account or a test user account and add the **Automated Notifications Recipient 1** role.
 1. **Save** the user account.